 There are four major language groups within the Ngurrara people - Walmajarri, Wangkatjungka, Juwaliny, and Mangala.
 The name of the IPA, Warlu Jilajaa Jumu, comes from the Walmajarri language.
 There are also many family groups within the Ngurrara people, and each family group is responsible for a particular part of the IPA.
 An IPA committee makes general decisions on the land, and major decisions are made by a wider meeting of Ngurrara people.
 The Kimberley Land Council and Kimberley Aboriginal Law and Culture Centre provide advice and expertise.

-Warlu Jilajaa Jumu IPA is managed in line with World Conservation Union (IUCN) Category V - Protected Landscape/Seascape: Protected Area managed mainly for landscape conservation and recreation.
+Warlu Jilajaa Jumu IPA is managed in line with International Union for Conservation of Nature (IUCN) Category V - Protected Landscape/Seascape: Protected Area managed mainly for landscape conservation and recreation.